Sai-778/StudentManagement/README.md

+Student Management System using Spring Boot
+This project is a simple Student Management System implemented using Spring Boot framework.
+It provides APIs to perform basic CRUD operations on student records.

+Features
+Add a student
+Find a student
-a project based on springboot application on student managment system
+Update a student
-1.add a student 2.find student 3.update syudent 3.delete student
+Delete a student